thoughtbit/stylelint-config/README.md

-# stylelint-config
+# stylelint-config-cssplus
-ThoughtBit config for Stylelint
+A stylelint config for working with cssplus